Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/How_To_Guides/index.md

 - [How to Create a Custom Dashboard](./Create_Custom_Dashboard.md) - Build your first custom dashboard from scratch
 - [How to Create a Profile Dashboard](./Create_Profile_Dashboard.md) - Replace the default home page with a custom dashboard
 - [How to Add Images to Your Dashboard](./Add_Images_to_Dashboard.md) - Use custom images in your dashboard components
-- [How to Build Dashboards of Remote Data](./Build_Dashboard_Remote_Data.md) - Display data from InfluxDB using logger bindings
 - [How to Style Your Dashboard](./Style_Dashboard.md) - Apply custom CSS styling to dashboard elements

 ## Component Guides